m42ximilian/kocrlibri/README.md

 * Scraping Amazon

 ### TODO:
+* Terminating *Fly* command from menu bar
+* Integrate LLM to make sense of OCR output
-* Implement complete browsing automation:
+* Fine-tune browsing automation:
-	- taking many snapshots
-	- while scrolling through page
-	- concantenate and extract data
+	- find website navigation autonomously
-	- go to next page
+	- detect top and bottom edges of page
+	- ignore rest of browser

 * Integrate realisitic mouse movements and keyboard stroke - as in simulating user browsing behavior
-* Integrate better chatbot to give instructions to script
-* Integrate langchain

 ### Ideas:
+* Implementing some sort of compression and storage system for input files --> desiding to use images or OCR output
-* Integrating Selenium for background browser automations on pages which allow for it
+* Integrate Playwright for background browser automations on pages which allow for it
-* Integrate webUI classification to optimise for scraping and browsing targets
+* Integrate webUI classification to optimise for scraping and browsing targets?
+* Integrate web search through langchain
+* Integrate pdf recognition
+* Integrate audio transcription for video-calls

 * This could be turned into a system-wide personal assistant that:
 	- does research tasks for you in the background